University of Wollongong

 What you will study

-The Master of Social Work (Qualifying) requires completing 96 credit points.
+The Master of Social Work (Qualifying) requires the successful completion of at least 96 credit points as specified below.
 Unless otherwise indicated, each subject is worth six credit points.

 Core subjects